richwps/semanticproxy/SemanticProxy/README.md

 	type:            Attribute of File; The type of the resource described in the file (WPS, process, WFS)
 	ReplaceableHost: Attribute of File; Contains wildcard string to be replaced with the host name

 	WPSServer:		URL to a WPS server
+	targetURL:		Attribute of WPSServer; URL of the WPS server

+	WFSServer:		URL to a WFS server
+	targetURL:		Attribute of WFSServer; URL of the WFS server

 **HTTPEndpoints:**
 Specifies URLs for specialized resources